Tofu meatballs are easy to make in an oven or air fryer. Serve these hearty vegan meatballs with your favorite sauce

 Tofu meatballs are delicious served in a variety of ways.
 You can eat them plain or with a sauce.

 - Serve them with spaghetti and homemade tomato sauce made from tomato paste, pumpkin marinara, or vegan pesto.

 - Enjoy them with Mediterranean yellow rice, grilled veggie kabobs, and vegan garlic yogurt sauce.

 - Turn them into a holiday meal with olive oil mashed potatoes, roasted Brussels sprouts and carrots, Mediterranean sourdough stuffing, vegan onion gravy, and cranberry raspberry sauce.

 Storing and freezing

-Leftover tofu meatballs can be covered and refrigerated for 3-4 days or frozen for up to 3 months.
+Leftover tofu meatballs can be refrigerated in an airtight container for 3 to 4 days or frozen for up to 3 months.
 Defrost in the refrigerator overnight before reheating.

 The combination of grains (like ground oats or breadcrumbs) and flax (a substitute for eggs) keep the vegan meatballs from falling apart.